qnarch/TetrisSlinger-docs/tetrislib.rst

       Apply a given shape onto the board with a given coordinate, then, check whether there is a collision or not.

-      :param position: The position of the block in (x, y)
+      :param position: The position of the shape in (x, y)
       :type position: tuple(int, int)
       :param Shape shape: The shape
       :return: ``True`` if there is a collision, ``False`` otherwise.